jiabingeng/places-service-docs/places-database-management-1/bulk-import-of-pois.md

-Places Import script
+Bulk uploading POIs
 =================
-A set of Python scripts have been created to simplify the batch import of POIs from a .csv file into a Places database by using the Places REST APIs.
+A set of Python scripts have been created to simplify the batch import of POIs from a .csv file into a POI database by using the Web Service APIs.
 These scripts can be downloaded from this open source [git repo](https://github.com/adobe/places-scripts).

-Please check the [Organizational Requirements](../places-rest-apis/organizational-requirements.md) and [Adobe I/O integation](../places-rest-apis/adobe-i-o-integration/README.md) sections before running  these script to ensure you have access to the Places REST APIs.
+Before you run these scripts, to ensure you have access to the Web Service APIs, see [Organizational Requirements](../places-rest-apis/organizational-requirements.md) and [Adobe I/O integation](../places-rest-apis/adobe-i-o-integration/README.md)

-Following is information on the scripts.
-This information is also included in a readme file in the [git repo](https://github.com/adobe/places-scripts).
+Here is some information about the scipts.

+**Tip**: This information is also included in a readme file in the [git repo](https://github.com/adobe/places-scripts).

 ## CSV file

 A sample .csv file, `places_sample.csv`, is part of this package and includes the required headers and a row of sample data.
 These headers are all lower case and correspond to the reserved metatdata keys that are used in the Places database.
-When you add headers, the additional columns are added to the Places database in a separate metadata section for each POI as key/value pairs.
+When you add headers, the additional columns are added to the POI database in a separate metadata section for each POI as key/value pairs.

 Here is a list of the columns and the values that you need to use:

 * lib_id

-  A valid library ID that is obtained from Places database.
+  A valid library ID that is obtained from the POI database.

 * type